nmshd/documentation/_docs_explore/22-security.md

 Enmeshed uses the highest standards of encrypted communication.
 It is end-to-end encrypted by using public key cryptography between identities.
 Different keypairs for the identity, for each device and each contact are used to distinguish the different communication areas (technical, multi-factor or contractual).
 Where possible, random keys are used and shared securely.
 If a random key is not possible, derived keys from high-entropy master keys (not passwords) are used.
 The very first keys are exchanged over Key Exchange Protocols, so that as little key material as possible is shared.
 Please refer to the [Cryptography Section]({% link _docs_explore/62-cryptography.md %}) to get more information about the used algorithms, libraries and methodologies.

 For technical communication with contacts, the contact-specific signature keypair is used.
-Thus, every message of enmeshed contains multiple digital signatures of the same message, one signature per recipient (as the sender communicates with a different private key per contact).
-The digital signature enforces that only the sender can sign the payload and that nobody in between could tamper with the message itself, e.g. change the message payload.
+Thus, every Message of enmeshed contains multiple digital signatures of the same Message, one signature per recipient (as the sender communicates with a different private key per contact).
+The digital signature enforces that only the sender can sign the payload and that nobody in between could tamper with the Message itself, e.g. change the Message payload.

 A timestamp from the sender's device is included within the signed content.
-This reduces the risk of replay attacks (an encrypted message is sent again to the recipient without knowing the content) on the client side and might be used for legal purposes (sender's signing date).
+This reduces the risk of replay attacks (an encrypted Message is sent again to the recipient without knowing the content) on the client side and might be used for legal purposes (sender's signing date).

 It is explicitly enforced, that the addresses of all recipients of the mail are included in the signed content as well.
 This eliminates the risk of forward attacks, i.e. an attacker forwarding an encrypted mail to another person.

-The message payload is symmetrically encrypted with a randomly generated high entropy key.
+The Message payload is symmetrically encrypted with a randomly generated high entropy key.
 The generated high entropy key itself is encrypted with the next transmission key derivate of a contact-specific encryption master key.

-Thus, a message consists of multiple ciphers, one for the message content and one cipher for every recipient.
-In other words: Every recipient receives the same symmetric key (to decipher the message content) with a contact-specific key cipher which only the respective recipient can decrypt with a specific derived key.
-The same message with the same cipher of the message content can thus be decrypted by different recipients.
+Thus, a Message consists of multiple ciphers, one for the Message content and one cipher for every recipient.
+In other words: Every recipient receives the same symmetric key (to decipher the Message content) with a contact-specific key cipher which only the respective recipient can decrypt with a specific derived key.
+The same Message with the same cipher of the Message content can thus be decrypted by different recipients.

-Once the signing and encryption processes are done, the sender submits the encrypted message to the Backbone.
-The Backbone creates a unique id for this message, with which replay attacks can be identified.
-It is also creating a timestamp for the creation date of the message.
+Once the signing and encryption processes are done, the sender submits the encrypted Message to the Backbone.
+The Backbone creates a unique id for this Message, with which replay attacks can be identified.
+It is also creating a timestamp for the creation date of the Message.
 Such a timestamp from a trusted third party (in this case the Backbone) could act as the transmission timestamp on which the communication parties would usually agree on.

-The Backbone then notifies all recipients that a new message is available.
+The Backbone then notifies all recipients that a new Message is available.

-Once a device of a recipient receives the notification, it fetches the message from the Backbone.
+Once a device of a recipient receives the notification, it fetches the Message from the Backbone.
 The Backbone set the received timestamp for this recipient and the device.
-With it, the message counts as delivered.
+With it, the Message counts as delivered.

 # Trusted Timestamps